NicolettaRadice/news-articles-application-vue/README.md

-# I have used a public API from newsapi.org and sadly since June 2020 the api is only available for local deployement.
-If you want to see a preview check out the video i have inserted above.
+# I have used a public API from newsapi.org and sadly since June 2020 the api is only available for local deployement. [here a preview](https://youtu.be/qG1YOjDHpxM)
 Cheers,

 Nicoletta